ecadlabs/taquito/docs/wallet_API.md

 ## Calling a smart contract

-Sending a transaction to a smart contract to update its storage will be a different type of action as it implies targetting a specific entrypoint and formatting correctly the data to be sent.
+Sending a transaction to a smart contract to update its storage will be a different type of action as it implies targeting a specific entrypoint and formatting correctly the data to be sent.

 Fortunately, Taquito will make this operation go like a breeze!
 First, you need the contract abstraction created with the address of the smart contract you are targeting: